+Learning Objectives are based on the provisions of the Nevada Nurse Practice Act.
 Graduates will receive the credential of Bachelor of Science in Nursing, will be prepared to work as entry level Bachelors-prepared Registered Nurses (SOC code 29-1141.00) and:

-- Utilize a body of knowledge from nursing, medical, biological, physical and behavioral sciences in planning to meet the health needs of individuals - Utilize the nursing process to assess, plan, implement and evaluate the individualized care for a client or a group of clients experiencing common well-defined acute or chronic health problems including but not limited to the following:
+- Utilize a body of knowledge from nursing, medical, biological, physical and behavioral sciences in planning to meet the health needs of individuals - Utilize the nursing process to assess, plan, implement and evaluate the individualized care for a client or a group of clients experiencing common well-defined acute or chronic health problems including but not limited to the following: - Assess clients and identify actual and potential health problems. - Formulate a nursing diagnosis or diagnoses reflecting assessment findings. - Determine appropriate and realistic goals including stating measurable outcome behaviors and time lines. - Select, plan and implement nursing interventions based on evidence-based constructs.

-- Assess clients and identify actual and potential health problems. - Formulate a nursing diagnosis or diagnoses reflecting assessment findings. - Determine appropriate and realistic goals including stating measurable outcome behaviors and time lines. - Select, plan and implement nursing interventions based on evidence-based constructs. - Provide information and support to restore, rehabilitate or maintain client health. - Evaluate effectiveness of interventions, communication and teaching in achieving goals, and revising plan of care as indicated by assessments. - Provide nursing care with consideration of the individual's developmental stage, and as an integral part of a cultural group, family and community. - Perform as a member/manager of the interdisciplinary health care team, understanding roles and responsibilities of self and other health workers within the employment setting's policies and procedures, and according to discipline-specific practice acts - Apply strong critical thinking and problem solving competencies in crisis resolution. - Synthesize analytical reasoning within a framework of creative inquiry & situational context resulting in the development & implementation of appropriate, competent actions. - Adhere to ethical, legal, regulatory & professional standards for nursing practice. - Utilize insight, intuition, & empirical knowledge in a commitment to nursing actions. - Apply evidence-based knowledge from nursing & related disciplines to shape practice. - Provide nursing care that reflects sensitivity to physical, social, cultural, spiritual, & environmental diversity of persons. - Apply management, delegation, & supervision strategies in planning, implementing, & evaluating nursing care. - Demonstrate professional nursing standards, values & accountability.
+- Provide information and support to restore, rehabilitate or maintain client health. - Evaluate effectiveness of interventions, communication and teaching in achieving goals, and revising plan of care as indicated by assessments. - Provide nursing care with consideration of the individual's developmental stage, and as an integral part of a cultural group, family and community. - Perform as a member/manager of the interdisciplinary health care team, understanding roles and responsibilities of self and other health workers within the employment setting's policies and procedures, and according to discipline-specific practice acts - Apply strong critical thinking and problem solving competencies in crisis resolution. - Synthesize analytical reasoning within a framework of creative inquiry and situational context resulting in the development and implementation of appropriate, competent actions. - Adhere to ethical, legal, regulatory and professional standards for nursing practice (professional values, boundaries, and ethics), and adhere to regulation and accreditation in the provision of healthcare and patient safety. - Utilize insight, intuition, and empirical knowledge in a commitment to nursing actions. - Apply evidence-based knowledge from nursing and related disciplines to shape practice. - Provide nursing care that reflects sensitivity to physical, social, cultural, spiritual, and environmental diversity of persons. - Apply management, delegation, and supervision strategies in planning, implementing, and evaluating nursing care. - Demonstrate professional nursing standards, values and accountability.